jeanqasaur/pltalk/README.md

 # PLTalk
+In late June, Hongyi and I streamed a paper discussion, without clear ambitions of future livestreams.
+Some people showed up, it was fun, and we kept streaming.
+Over the course of the last few months, we've had some of the most interesting people in programming languages come onto the stream.
+Join us for this experiment in making programming languages design and research more accessible!

-PLTalk is a weekly livestream Fridays 3pm PT on Twitch [here](https://www.twitch.tv/jeanqasaur).
+PLTalk is now a weekly livestream Fridays 3pm PT on Twitch [here](https://www.twitch.tv/jeanqasaur).

-Hosted by Jean Yang (me) and Hongyi Hu, a security engineer at Figma.
+Hosted by Jean Yang ([me](https://twitter.com/jeanqasaur)) and Hongyi Hu, a security engineer at Figma.

 | Date  | Guest(s) | Topic | Reading | Video |
 | --- | --- | --- | --- | --- |